kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 ### Control Plane Behavior

-- `ShouldPodBeInEndpoints` (in `k8s.io/endpointslice/util`, shared by the Endpoints and EndpointSlice controllers) returns `false` for `defaultNetwork: None` pods, so they are never published even if a Service selector matches.
+- No kube-controller-manager change is needed. `ShouldPodBeInEndpoints` (in `k8s.io/endpointslice/util`, shared by the Endpoints and EndpointSlice controllers) already returns `false` for pods without `status.podIPs`, and isolated pods never have them (an API invariant, see [Validation](#validation)), so they are never published even if a Service selector matches.
+A unit test makes this explicit for `defaultNetwork:
+  None` pods.
 - The kubelet publishes support for `defaultNetwork: None` through [Node Declared Features (KEP-5328)] (GA since v1.37), so the scheduler keeps isolated pods away from nodes without a supporting kubelet and runtime.
-This KEP only registers a new feature in that existing mechanism.
+This KEP only registers a new feature in that existing mechanism: it adds no scheduler code and no scheduler feature gate.
+The `NodeDeclaredFeatures` framework gate (GA and locked on since v1.37) is what enables the scheduler plugin that matches pod requirements against `node.status.declaredFeatures`.
 The kubelet fail-closed admission remains the final guarantee for pods that bypass the scheduler.

 ### Interaction with Core Networking APIs

-With `defaultNetwork: None`, "not connected to the default network" becomes a supported state, so this section spells out how the core networking APIs behave for those pods.
-All the core networking APIs work only with the default network: the network that `defaultNetwork: Pod` connects pods to, and that host-network pods use through the node.
-The rules below describe the current behavior; this KEP does not change any of them for existing
+With `defaultNetwork: None`, "not connected to the default pod network" becomes a supported state, so this section spells out how the core networking APIs behave for those pods.
+All the core networking APIs work only with the host network and the default pod network.
+The rules below describe the current behavior; this KEP does not change any of them for existing pods:
-pods:

-- **`status.podIPs`** only ever contains the pod's IPs on the default network (the node IPs for host-network pods).
-Interfaces attached to isolated pods by delegated mechanisms are never reported there: publishing those addresses is the responsibility of the integration that attaches them (for example through the standardized DRA network device data of [KEP-4962]).
+- **`status.podIPs`** only ever contains the pod's IPs on the pod's default network (pod-network IPs for `defaultNetwork: Pod`, node IPs for `defaultNetwork: Host`).
+Interfaces attached to isolated pods by delegated mechanisms are never reported there: publishing those addresses is the responsibility of the integration that attaches them (for example through the standardized DRA network device data of [KEP-4817]).
 Isolated pods therefore always have an empty `status.podIPs`, enforced by status validation (see [Validation](#validation)).
 - **`hostPort`** forwards from a host address to `status.podIPs` and nothing else.
 With no pod IPs there is nothing to forward to, which is why it is rejected by validation for isolated pods.
-- **Service virtual IPs.** Pods that are not attached to the default network are not *required* to be able to reach Service IPs, but they are *allowed* to: an implementation or integration may provide reachability by other means (a connect-time eBPF proxier, a driver-injected interface with the appropriate routes).
+- **Service virtual IPs.** Pods that are not attached to the default pod network are not *required* to be able to reach Service IPs, but they are *allowed* to: an implementation or integration may provide reachability by other means (a connect-time eBPF proxier, a driver-injected interface with the appropriate routes).
-- **Cluster DNS** follows the same pattern: not required, allowed.
+- **Cluster DNS** follows the same pattern for *access*: not required, allowed.
 The `dnsPolicy: None` default expresses "not required"; an explicit user override opting into cluster DNS is honored and works wherever the operator provides a path to the resolvers.
+The *contents* of cluster DNS are derived from `status.podIPs` (through Endpoints and EndpointSlices), so isolated pods have no DNS records.
-- **Service selection.** Services select backends through `status.podIPs`: the Endpoints and EndpointSlice controllers never publish isolated pods (made explicit in `ShouldPodBeInEndpoints`), even when a selector matches.
+- **Service selection.** Services select backends through `status.podIPs`: the Endpoints and EndpointSlice controllers never publish isolated pods (`ShouldPodBeInEndpoints`), even when a selector matches.
-- **NetworkPolicy** `podSelector`/`namespaceSelector` select traffic to and from `status.podIPs` over the default network.
+- **NetworkPolicy** `podSelector`/`namespaceSelector` select traffic to and from `status.podIPs` over the default pod network.
 Isolated pods have neither an attachment nor pod IPs, so NetworkPolicy does not apply to them, as with host-network pods today.
-- **EndpointSlice API.** In `addressType: IPv4`/`IPv6` slices managed by the core controller, a `targetRef` to a Pod implies the addresses are that pod's `status.podIPs`, reachable over the default network.
+- **EndpointSlice API.** In `addressType: IPv4`/`IPv6` slices managed by the core controller, a `targetRef` to a Pod implies the addresses are that pod's `status.podIPs`, reachable over the default pod network.
 Slices created by third-party controllers (such as the out-of-core integrations described in the Motivation) may carry addresses from other networks; that is existing behavior and unchanged by this KEP.

 Changing any of these APIs to work with other networks, or adding `defaultNetwork` values for other networks, is out of scope.
 It needs its